Nishant-S-Bhardwaj/Drone-jamming-deetction-algorithm/README.md

 *Evaluation:  Comparing the performance of both models based on metrics like accuracy, precision, recall, and F1-score.
 *Real-time Detection:  Deploying the trained model to monitor drone communication channels in real-time and flagging potential jamming incidents.

 Due to licensing restrictions, the dataset used for model training and evaluation is not included in this repository.
-Users are encouraged to use their own datasets or publicly available alternatives that comply with licensing requirements." kbiufbeunvewnvenv
+Users are encouraged to use their own datasets or publicly available alternatives that comply with licensing requirements.